CJepps/Musical-Matcher/README.md

 ![picture of homepage](assets/images/screenshots/music-matcher-homepage.PNG)
 ![picture of contact developer modal](assets/images/screenshots/music-matcher-contact-form.PNG)
 - The "Contact developer" modal presents the user a form they can complete with their suggestions/ feedback.
-- Once the form is submitted, this is sent to my email via the EmailJS service
+- Once the form is submitted, this is sent to my email via the EmailJS service.
 ---
 ## Further testing